 Photo: Luis Seijido/Shutterstock

-You Might Need a Reservation To Visit the Beach This Summer
+You Might Need a Reservation to Visit the Beach This Summer

-Beaches and Islands COVID-19 News Spain
+Spain News Beaches and Islands

-May 13, 2020
+by Tim Wenger May 13, 2020

 The summer of 2020 won’t be remembered for its casual sunbathing sessions.
 Cities and towns home to popular beaches are being forced to develop plans to accommodate both social distancing and a public hungry for beach time.
 Two towns in Spain are among the first to announce a formal plan to control crowds on beaches.